-In the opinion of management of Frequency Electronics, Inc. (the "Company"), the accompanying unaudited condensed consolidated interim financial statements reflect all adjustments (which include only normal recurring adjustments) necessary to present fairly, in all material respects, the consolidated financial position of the Company as of October 31, 2020 and the results of its operations, changes in Stockholders' Equity for the three and six months ended October 31, 2020 and 2019, and cash flows for the six months ended October 31, 2020 and 2019.
+In the opinion of management of Frequency Electronics, Inc. (the "Company"), the accompanying unaudited condensed consolidated interim financial statements reflect all adjustments (which include only normal recurring adjustments) necessary to present fairly, in all material respects, the consolidated financial position of the Company as of January 31, 2021 and the results of its operations, changes in Stockholders' Equity for the three and nine months ended January 31, 2021 and 2020, and cash flows for the nine months ended January 31, 2021 and 2020.
 The April 30, 2020 condensed consolidated balance sheet was derived from audited financial statements.
-Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles in the United States ("U.S. GAAP") have been condensed or omitted.
+These financial statements are prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted.
 These condensed consolidated financial statements should be read in conjunction with the annual consolidated financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended April 30, 2020, filed on July 29, 2020 with the Securities and Exchange Commission.
 The results of operations for such interim periods are not necessarily indicative of the operating results for the full fiscal year.